 d.
 Discrimination with Respect to Employment and Occupation

 Labor laws prohibit discrimination on the basis of race, color, tribe, place of origin, social origin, sex, disability, language, sexual orientation and/or gender identity, HIV status, marital status, creed, or social status.
 The government generally enforced these regulations.
 In August 2016, after reports of racial discrimination against black employees, the then minister of labor and home affairs threatened expatriate tourism operators with deportation if found guilty of discrimination, racism, abusive language, or harassment of their employees.

 e.
 Acceptable Conditions of Work

 The law permits a maximum 48-hour workweek, exclusive of overtime, which is payable at time-and-a-half.
-The law does not specifically mandate rest periods or prohibit excessive compulsory overtime.
-Most modern private-sector jobs had a 40-hour workweek; the public sector, however, had a 48-hour workweek.
-The labor law applies to farm and migrant workers.
+The law does not specifically outline rest periods or prohibit excessive compulsory overtime.
+The law prescribes a 40-hour workweek for most modern private sector jobs and a 40-hour workweek for the public sector.
+The labor law also applies to farm and migrant workers.